Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: The Clique-Picking Algorithm

 The crucial observation is that the undirected components $\cC_G(\pi(K))$ are independent of the permutation $\pi$.
 This means no matter how the vertices $\{1, 2, 3, 4\}$ are permuted, if the whole clique is put at the beginning of the topological ordering, no further edge orientations will be influenced.
 Informally, this is because all edges from the clique $K$ to other vertices are directed outwards no matter the permutation $\pi$.
 We formalize this observation as:

 \begin{lemma} Let $G$ be a UCCG and $K$ be a clique of $G$.
-For each permutation $\pi(K)$ it is true that all edges of $G^{\pi(K)}$ coincide with the edges of $G^K$, excluding the edges connecting the vertices in $K$, and therefore, in particular, $\cC_G(\pi(K)) = \cC_G(K)$. \end{lemma}
+For each permutation $\pi(K)$, all edges of $G^{\pi(K)}$ coincide with the edges of $G^K$, excluding the edges connecting the vertices in $K$, and therefore, in particular, $\cC_G(\pi(K)) = \cC_G(K)$. \end{lemma}

 In our journey towards a polynomial-time algorithm for $\hamo$, we start by developing a linear-time algorithm for computing $\cC_G(K)$.
 This algorithm will yield structural insights we will later use for deriving a recursive formula for counting Markov equivalent DAGs.